dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/github-copilot.md

   - Format is `languageId=true/false`, multiple configurations separated by commas `,`.
   - For example: `*=true,markdown=false` means enable for all languages, except markdown files.
 - **`Specify the Node Executable Path for Copilot Language Server Runtime`**: Specify the Node.js executable file path required to run the Copilot language service.
-  - **Important**: Please ensure the Node.js version pointed to by this path is not lower than 22.0.
+  - **Important**: Please ensure the Node.js version pointed to by this path is not lower than 22.14.

 ## Notes

 - **GitHub Copilot Subscription**: You need to have an active Github account and subscribe to GitHub Copilot to use this plugin.
 You can view your GitHub Copilot subscription status via this link: [https://github.com/settings/copilot/features](https://github.com/settings/copilot/features).
 - **Network Connection**: The plugin requires a stable network connection to access GitHub Copilot services.
 If your network environment requires a proxy, please ensure the network proxy is correctly configured.
 - **Login Timeout**: The device authorization process has a time limit (usually 15 minutes).
 Please complete the authorization before the device code expires.
-- **Error Troubleshooting**: If you encounter problems, you can open the HBuilderX development log (`Help -> View Run Log`) to view output related to "Copilot Server" or "Copilot Log Message" for detailed error information.
+- **Error Troubleshooting**: If you encounter problems, you can open the HBuilderX development log (`Help -> View Run Log`) to view output related to "copilot-for-hbuilder" for detailed error information.
 - **Manual Installation**: If you install the plugin by extracting the plugin zip package to the HBuilderX plugins directory, please ensure that the plugin root directory name is consistent with the `id` content in `package.json`, otherwise the plugin activation will fail.

 ## FAQ